tektutor/okd/README.md

 Dell Precision 7920 Tower Configuration
 - 128 GB RAM
-- Dual Socket with Intel Xeon Silver Processor with 12 Cores on each Processor
+- Dual Socket with Intel Xeon Silver Processor with 12 Physical Cores on each Processor.
+With HypertThreading 48 vCores.
 - 1 TB SSD HDD.

 However for the Virtual Machine I allocated